 The Company objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
 The management of the Company's capital is performed by the Board.
 The company is not subject to externally imposed capital requirements.
-The Company's overall strategy remains unchanged from 2017.
+The Company's overall strategy remains unchanged from 2018.

 The capital structure of the Company consists of cash and cash equivalents and equity attributable to equity holders, comprising issued capital, reserves and retained earnings.
-Operating cash flows are used to maintain and expand operations, as well as to make routine expenditures such as tax and general administrative outgoings.
+Operating cash flows are used to maintain and expand operations, as well as to make routine expenditu.res such as tax and general administrative outgoings.

-30 June 2018 \$ 30 June 2017 \$
+30 June 2019 \$ 30 June 2018 \$

 Categories of financial instruments

 Financial assets

-Cash and cash equivalents 2,649,629 3,086,213
+Cash and cash equivalents 3,942,921 2,649,629

-Other assets 83,719 22,193
+Other assets 163,639 83,719

-Loans to investee companies 336,885 36,889
+Loans to investee companies 1,237,691 336,885

-Financial assets carried at fair value through profit or loss 245,200 1,522,015
+Financial assets carried at fair value through profit or loss 6,375,100 245,200

 Financial liabilities

-Trade and other payables 90,479 435,521
+Trade and other payables 158,032 90,479

+Unclaimed monies 219,834 251,952

-Note 18 Loss Per Share
+Note 19 Loss Per Share

-30 June 2018 30 June 2017

-Basic and diluted loss per share, based on the after tax loss of \$1,467,834 (2017: (\$516,527)) (1.14) cents per share (0.45) cents per share

-Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 128,977,277 shares 114,567,560 shares
+30 June 2019 30 June 2018 Basic and diluted loss per share, based on the after tax loss of \$692,742 (2018: (\$1,467,834)) (0.51) cents per share (1.14) cents per share Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 134,946,441 shares 128,977,277 shares

-\The options issued are not included in the diluted EPS as they are anti-dilutive.
+The options issued are not included in the diluted EPS as they are anti-dilutive.

-Note 19 Contingent Liabilities
+Note 20 Contingent Liabilities